realnews-gateway/emergency-publishing-system/emergency-channel/sanitizer/text.md

 ## 1. Purpose

 The Text Sanitizer ensures that all incoming textual content is safe, valid, and compliant with the Emergency Channel’s publishing rules.
-It removes harmful elements, normalizes formatting, and prepares content for downstream processing such as routing, storage, and distribution.
+It removes harmful elements, normalizes formatting, extracts minimal metadata required by downstream systems, and prepares content for routing, storage, and distribution.

-The sanitizer must operate deterministically, with predictable transformations and no ambiguity.
+The sanitizer must operate deterministically, produce predictable transformations, and avoid ambiguity or lossy heuristics that could change meaning.

 ---

 ## 2. Responsibilities

-The Text Sanitizer is responsible for:

 ### 2.1 Content Safety

-- Remove malicious scripts or embedded code
+- Remove or neutralize embedded scripts and executable code fragments.
-- Strip dangerous HTML elements
+- Strip dangerous HTML elements and attributes that can trigger execution.
-- Neutralize harmful payloads (XSS, injection attempts, etc.)
+- Neutralize payloads used for XSS, SQL/command injection, or other injection classes.
-- Prevent execution of unintended behaviors
+- Detect and block obfuscated or encoded payloads intended to bypass filters.

-### 2.2 Format Normalization
+### 2.2 Encoding and Normalization

-- Normalize whitespace and line breaks
-- Convert unsupported encodings to UTF‑8
+- Convert all input to UTF-8.
+- Normalize line endings and whitespace.
-- Standardize punctuation and special characters
+- Normalize punctuation and canonicalize common character variants.
-- Remove invisible or control characters
+- Remove invisible control characters and BOM markers.

+### 2.3 Structural Normalization

+- Preserve structural markers (headings, lists, blockquotes) while removing unsupported or unsafe markup.
+- Flatten or normalize nested formatting to a stable, deterministic representation.
+- Convert allowed lightweight markup (basic Markdown subset) into a canonical internal representation.

-### 2.3 Policy Enforcement
+### 2.4 Policy Enforcement

-- Enforce maximum content length
+- Enforce maximum content length and per-field limits.
-- Validate allowed MIME types
+- Validate allowed MIME types and reject mixed or ambiguous formats.
-- Reject unsupported or corrupted text formats
-- Apply language‑specific rules when required
+- Apply language-specific rules and content policies where required.
+- Enforce domain rules (for example: allowed HTML subset, permitted links, or banned domains).

-### 2.4 Metadata Extraction
+### 2.5 Metadata Extraction

-- Extract title, summary, and keywords (if present)
+- Extract minimal metadata useful for routing and display: title, summary, language, and structural markers.
-- Detect language and character set
-- Identify structural markers (headings, lists, quotes)
-- Provide metadata to downstream modules
+- Provide deterministic extraction results (same input → same metadata).
+- Avoid extracting or retaining PII unless explicitly required and authorized.

 ---

 ## 3. Architecture

-The Text Sanitizer is designed as a deterministic, modular pipeline.
-Each stage performs a specific transformation, and the output of one stage becomes the input of the next.
+The Text Sanitizer is a deterministic, modular pipeline.
+Each stage performs a focused transformation; outputs are immutable and passed to the next stage.

 ### 3.1 Processing Stages

-The sanitizer pipeline consists of:

 1. **Input Normalization**
-   - Convert encoding to UTF‑8
+   - Detect and convert character encodings to UTF-8.
-   - Normalize line endings
+   - Normalize line endings and remove BOM.
-   - Remove BOM markers
+   - Reject inputs with unsupported encodings or binary/mixed content.

-2. **Structural Cleaning**
+2. **Lexical Cleaning**
-   - Remove unsupported markup
+   - Remove control characters and non-printable codepoints.
+   - Normalize whitespace and collapse excessive runs.
+   - Replace problematic Unicode sequences with safe equivalents.

+3. **Markup and Structural Sanitization**
+   - Parse allowed markup (basic Markdown, safe HTML subset) into a canonical AST.
+   - Remove disallowed tags and attributes (for example: iframe, embed, script, style, inline event handlers).
-   - Flatten nested formatting
+   - Flatten or normalize nested constructs to a deterministic form.
-   - Strip embedded scripts or styles

-3. **Content Filtering**
+4. **Content Filtering**
-   - Remove malicious payloads
+   - Detect and remove malicious payloads (XSS vectors, injection patterns, obfuscated scripts).
-   - Sanitize HTML tags
-   - Reject disallowed MIME types

-4. **Policy Enforcement**
+   - Validate and sanitize URLs and link targets; optionally rewrite or remove disallowed links.
+   - Apply domain and policy checks (banned words, prohibited domains, content length).

+5. **Policy Enforcement and Truncation**
-   - Enforce length limits
+   - Enforce length and quota limits; apply deterministic truncation rules when needed.
-   - Validate language and charset
+   - Validate language and charset constraints.
-   - Apply domain‑specific rules

-5. **Metadata Extraction**
-   - Identify title, summary, keywords
-   - Detect language
+   - Reject content that cannot be safely sanitized.

+6. **Metadata Extraction and Annotation**
-   - Extract structural markers
+   - Extract title, summary, language, and structural markers.
+   - Annotate sanitized output with deterministic metadata for downstream consumers.

+7. **Output Generation**
+   - Emit sanitized text in a canonical, stable encoding and format.
+   - Include a processing report describing applied transformations and any policy violations.

-Each stage is isolated and testable.
+Each stage is independently testable and instrumented for observability.

 ---

 ### 3.2 Deterministic Output

-The sanitizer must always produce the same output for the same input:
+Sanitizer output must be identical for identical input:

-- No randomness
+- No randomness or non-deterministic ordering.
-- No environment‑dependent behavior
+- No environment-dependent behavior (fonts, locale, time).
-- No time‑dependent transformations
+- No time-dependent metadata embedded in outputs.
-- No heuristic‑based rewriting
+- No heuristic rewriting that can vary between runs.

-Determinism ensures predictable downstream processing.
+Determinism guarantees reproducible downstream behavior and simplifies debugging.

 ---

 ### 3.3 Error Handling

-Errors are categorized into:
+Errors are classified and handled deterministically:

 - **Recoverable errors**
-  - Invalid characters
+  - Invalid characters or minor encoding issues → corrected and logged.
-  - Minor formatting corruption
+  - Unsupported but convertible markup → converted to canonical form.
-  - Missing metadata
+  - Missing metadata → best-effort extraction.
-  - These are corrected automatically

 - **Unrecoverable errors**
-  - Unsupported MIME type
-  - Malicious payloads that cannot be safely removed
+  - Embedded payloads that cannot be safely removed.
-  - Severely corrupted text
+  - Mixed binary/text formats or corrupted encodings.
+  - Policy violations that mandate rejection (e.g., banned content).
-  - These result in rejection
+  - These cause rejection with a structured rejection reason.

-All errors are logged for analytics and debugging.
+All errors and transformation steps are recorded in a processing report for auditing and analytics.

 ---

 ### 3.4 Performance Considerations

-The sanitizer is optimized for:
+The Text Sanitizer is optimized for:

-- Low latency
+- Low latency and minimal added processing time.
-- Linear-time processing
+- Linear-time processing relative to input size.
-- Minimal memory overhead
+- Minimal memory overhead; streaming where possible.
-- High throughput under load
+- High throughput and graceful degradation under load.

-It must handle large volumes of text without blocking the pipeline.
+Instrumentation must expose processing time, rejection rates, and common failure modes.

 ---

 ## 4. Security Considerations

-The Text Sanitizer is a critical security boundary.
+The Text Sanitizer is a primary defense against content-borne attacks.
+Treat all text as untrusted.
-It must defend the Emergency Channel against malformed, malicious, or intentionally crafted inputs.

 ### 4.1 Threat Model

-The sanitizer protects against:
+Protect against:

-- Script injection (XSS, JS payloads)
+- Script injection and XSS vectors.
-- HTML/Markdown injection
+- Markup-based attacks (malicious attributes, data URLs).
-- Unicode-based attacks (homoglyphs, RTL overrides)
+- Unicode attacks (homoglyphs, bidirectional override).
-- Hidden control characters
-- Oversized payloads intended to exhaust resources
+- Obfuscated or encoded payloads intended to bypass filters.
+- Oversized or resource-exhausting payloads.
-- Embedded phishing or malicious URLs
+- Phishing links and malicious redirects.

-The sanitizer assumes all incoming text is untrusted.

----

 ### 4.2 Allowed and Disallowed Content

 **Allowed:**

-- Plain text
+- Plain text and UTF-8 content.
-- Basic Markdown
+- Basic Markdown and a restricted, safe subset of HTML.
-- Safe HTML subsets
-- UTF‑8 encoded characters
-- Standard punctuation and whitespace
+- Deterministic, canonicalized outputs within policy limits.

 **Disallowed:**

-- Executable scripts
-- Inline event handlers (e.g., `onclick=`)
+- Executable scripts and inline event handlers (for example: attributes like onclick=).
-- Iframes, embeds, or external scripts
+- Iframes, embeds, and external script references.
+- Binary or mixed-format payloads masquerading as text.
-- Obfuscated or encoded payloads
+- Obfuscated or encoded payloads that cannot be safely decoded and validated.
-- Binary or mixed‑format text

-Disallowed content is removed or the entire submission is rejected.
+Disallowed content is removed when safe to do so; otherwise the submission is rejected.

 ---

 ### 4.3 Logging and Auditing

-The sanitizer logs:
+Log entries include:

-- Rejected submissions
+- Rejected submissions and rejection reasons.
-- Sanitization errors
+- Sanitization actions (tags/attributes removed, truncation applied).
+- Detected malicious patterns and suspicious encodings.
-- Metadata extraction failures
+- Metadata extraction results and any anomalies.
-- Policy violations
-- Suspicious patterns

-Logs are anonymized and used for analytics, debugging, and threat detection.
+Logs are anonymized and structured to support analytics, incident response, and compliance reviews.

 ---

+## 5. Observability and Metrics

+Instrument the sanitizer to emit metrics such as:

+- Processing latency distribution.
+- Throughput (items/sec).
+- Rejection rate and rejection reasons breakdown.
+- Counts of specific sanitization actions (tags removed, links rewritten).
+- Error rates by category.

+Expose traces and processing reports to enable cross-correlation with Router and Storage telemetry.

+---

+## 6. Testing and Validation

+- Provide unit tests for each pipeline stage with deterministic fixtures.
+- Maintain a corpus of adversarial test cases (XSS, Unicode attacks, obfuscated payloads).
+- Run fuzzing and regression tests as part of CI.
+- Validate that identical inputs always produce identical outputs across environments.

+---

-## 5. Summary
+## 7. Summary

-The Text Sanitizer ensures that all textual content entering the Emergency Channel is:
+The Text Sanitizer guarantees that textual content entering the Emergency Channel is:

-- Safe
+- Safe and free of executable payloads.
-- Clean
-- Deterministic
+- Deterministic and reproducible.
-- Policy‑compliant
+- Policy-compliant and properly annotated.
-- Ready for routing, storage, and distribution
+- Instrumented for observability and auditable for security.

-It is the foundation of content safety and reliability across the entire system.
+It is a core component of the Emergency Channel’s content safety and reliability model.